ashishch164/WebDev_Projects/TodoList/README.md

 I have uploaded my entire Code on TodoList repository ,you can see from there.

+It has a box where user can write their tasks and  "Add", "Clear All" ,"Clear done" buttons and there functionality is defined below.

+## Feature:
-Features: It has a very simple layout and user friendly type background.
+It has a very simple layout and user friendly type background.
 User can easily add or delete the tasks.

-It has a box where user can write their tasks and  "Add", "Clear All" ,"Clear done" buttons and there functionality is defined below.

-Operations:
+## Operations

 1. Adding of tasks